KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * AI memory contents are not intended to be part of privacy-safe diagnostics payloads
 * the local AI layer is not described as a cloud-sync feature

-## Diagnostics Addendum For 1.1.10
+## Diagnostics Addendum For 1.1.15

 The older sections above describe diagnostics as local-only manual export behavior.
-Version `1.1.10` extends that model while keeping the privacy posture user-controlled.
+Version `1.1.15` keeps that extended model user-controlled.

-Current additional diagnostics behavior in `1.1.10`:
+Current additional diagnostics behavior in `1.1.15`:

 * privacy-safe diagnostics are disabled by default
 * users can preview approved diagnostic data before sending